Wisconsin vs Alabama Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 Wisconsin vs. Alabama Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of stats on each line.
+Remi is pouring through tons of datapoints on each team.
 In fact, anytime the Badgers and Crimson Tide play there’s always several intriguing trends to key in on.
-Not to mention games played at Bryant-Denny Stadium in Sep rarely follow normal, predictable betting trends.
+Not to mention games played at Bryant-Denny Stadium in Sep rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: G. Bernard over 64.5 Receiving Yards.